 Rules for transmit operating mode (TOM) indication(#7115)

-The TOM indication allows the OMI initiator to suspend responding to any variant of the Trigger frame and UMRS Control subfields, or to adapt the maximum operating channel width and/or the maximum number of space-time streams(#9804), NSTS, it can transmit as a response to a Trigger frame and UMRS Control subfield sent by the OMI responder.
+TOM [#12842] indication allows the OMI initiator to suspend and resume [#12220] responding to any variant of the Trigger frame and UMRS Control subfields, or to adapt the maximum operating channel width and/or the maximum number of space-time streams(#9804), NSTS, it can transmit as a response to a Trigger frame and UMRS Control subfield sent by the OMI responder.

+NOTE---TOM indication does not relate to transmissions in PPDUs other than HE TB PPDUs.
+An AP does not perform TOM indication as an OMI initiator. [#12842]

 An OMI initiator that is a non-AP STA may indicate changes in its transmit parameters by sending a frame that contains the OM Control subfield(#7507) to the OMI responder.
 The OMI initiator shall set: